paolosaracco/DataScienceSpecialization/02_RProgramming/Assignment3_HospitalQuality/README.md

   <tr>
     <td>rankhospital.R</td><td>The function <code>rankhospital()</code> takes three arguments: the 2-character abbreviated name of a
       state (state), an outcome (outcome), and the ranking of a hospital in that state for that outcome (num).
-      The function reads the [outcome-of-care-measures.csv](outcome-of-care-measures.csv) file and returns a character vector with the name of the hospital that has the ranking specified by the num argument.
+      The function reads the <a href="outcome-of-care-measures.csv">outcome-of-care-measures.csv</a> file and returns a character vector with the name of the hospital that has the ranking specified by the num argument.
       For example, the call <code>rankhospital("MD", "heart failure", 5)</code>
       would return a character vector containing the name of the hospital with the 5th lowest 30-day death rate